 When Can I Join a Virtual Queue?

-Disneyland recently released some new instructions for joining the virtual queue for Star Wars: Rise of the Resistance.
-You will only be able to join a Boarding Group if you have valid admission and a Disneyland Theme Park Reservation that day, linked in the Disneyland app.
-Guests now have two opportunities per day to join a Boarding Group at Disneyland (morning and afternoon):
+You will only be able to join a virtual queue if you have valid admission and a Disneyland Theme Park Reservation that day, linked in the Disneyland app.
+Guests now have two opportunities per day to join a virtual queue at Disneyland (morning and afternoon):

 - 7 a.m.
 PT — Before park opening for people with reservations to start their day at Disneyland.
-You do not need to be scanned into a park or on property, but you do need a ticket and a reservation.
+You do not need to be scanned into a park or on Disneyland property, but you do need a ticket and a reservation.

 In order to give as many guests as possible the opportunity to join the Resistance, each guest can enter the virtual queue no more than once per day.
 So if you luck out in the morning and join a Boarding Group, you cannot try again for the afternoon.
 (You can, however, try to join the virtual queue for WEB SLINGERS: A Spider-Man Adventure at noon if you have a park hopper.)

 Prepared, You Must Be (Advance Planning Tips)

 If Master Yoda were with us, I’m sure this would be his advice.
 You’ll need to prepare.
 The attraction’s virtual queue is only accessible via the Disneyland mobile app.
-Make sure you have a valid park ticket and theme park reservation for Disneyland Park to access the virtual queue system in the morning of the day of your park reservation.
+Make sure you have a valid park ticket and theme park reservation for Disneyland Park to access the virtual queue system on the morning of the day of your park reservation.
 You will get this before entering the park.

-For the later opportunity, you must also have a valid Disneyland ticket and theme park reservation, but you may have entered Disneyland Park or Disney California Adventure Park (with a Park Hopper ticket) by the second enrollment time.
+For the later opportunity, you must also have a valid Disneyland ticket and theme park reservation, but you must have entered Disneyland Park or Disney California Adventure Park (with a Park Hopper ticket) by the second enrollment time.
 Guests beginning their day at Disney California Adventure Park may then enter Disneyland Park with their Park Hopper ticket after 1 p.m. for their Boarding Group.

 Here are some tips and guidelines for preparing to join the virtual queue for Star Wars: Rise of the Resistance: